Stage 1: Your Ordinary World

 Heroes may be quite right in feeling hurt or angry about what others have done or by what has happened in life.
 But at this state heroes have little or no idea that despite whatever the problem is ‘out there’, an problem lies within.
 They are often full of good intentions, yet have no idea that this may be the road to hell.
 They are the ‘good guy’ and done nothing wrong (well not as wrong as other people!).
 Why won’t other people realise this and just change?

-Stage 1 may be most challenging for heroes who have been on the receiving end of injustice, cruelty or some traumatic act of nature.
+Stage 1 (the ordinary world) may be most challenging for heroes who have been on the receiving end of injustice, cruelty or some traumatic act of nature.
 Heroes may be quite right in saying they were an innocent bystander.
 Yet here too personal change will be required to address any problem.

 Would-be heroes see only half the problem; the one ‘out there’.
 The other half they won’t, don’t or can’t acknowledge lies within.